Heidi BigKnife: Education

 After graduating from high school, BigKnife attended Beloit College in Beloit, Wisconsin.
 BigKnife received a Bachelor of Studio Arts degree (photography concentration) from Beloit.

 In the early 1990s, BigKnife earned an associate degree in two- and three-dimensional design from the Institute of American Indian Arts in Santa Fe, New Mexico.
 She continued to study photography at the Institute under Meridel Rubenstein and took her first jewelry class with Lane Coulter.
 She attended the University of Illinois at Urbana–Champaign (1993–1995), where she studied color photography, digital imaging, and videography.

 Style and notable works

 BigKnife works in jewelry design, often gathering found items for inspiration.
-Her work attempts preserve her Native American culture, but at the same time recycle images of the past into new forms and shapes via materials and techniques.
+Her work attempts to preserve her Native American culture while simultaneously recycling images of the past into new forms and shapes through materials and techniques.
 She is also a skilled metalsmith and combines political and social messages into her pieces.

 Some of her works are featured in the permanent collections of the Museum of Contemporary Native Arts and the Heard Museum.